-With a Dystopian backdrop, Foxx returned to the more mechanical approach in collaboration with Steve D’Agostino for the soundtrack of Karborn’s experimental short film.
-Described as “a unique investigation of the terrors and pleasures of temporal displacement”, it was “a sinister sonic architecture of drum-machine-music and analogue synthesizers”.
-The rumbling rush of ‘The Forbidden Experiment’ became a favourite of those Foxx enthusiasts who preferred his instrumental work to have more rhythmic tension.
+With a Dystopian backdrop, Foxx returned to the more mechanical approach with Steve D’Agostino for the soundtrack of Karborn’s experimental short film.
+The music was “a sinister sonic architecture of drum-machine-music and analogue synthesizers”.
+The rumbling rush of ‘The Forbidden Experiment’ became a favourite forthose who preferred his instrumental work to have more rhythmic tension.

 Available on the JOHN FOXX & STEVE D’AGOSTINO album ‘Evidence Of Time Travel’ via Metamatic Records

 GHOST HARMONIC was a project comprising of Foxx and Benge alongside Japanese violinist Diana Yukawa.
 Foxx said: “the underlying intention was we all wanted to see what might happen when a classically trained musician engaged with some of the possibilities a modern recording studio can offer…” – with a startling dynamic , the album title track was a looming string and synth opus of soothing bliss.

 Available on the GHOST HARMONIC ‘Codex’ via Metamatic Records